 These concerns reflect the values of our culture.
 Everyone is self-conscious and feels like they are in a fishbowl.
 There’s no simple way to get around the pressures our modern culture tries to exert on us.

-If you are serious about your spiritual journey, you need to have the courage to take up a pad and pencil.
+If you are serious about your spiritual journey, you must have the courage to take up a pad and pencil.
 Remind yourself that the long-term benefits will be worth it.
 It makes sense to keep your journal private.

 After a while, these social concerns will fade.
 The reasons to use a journal will outweigh these social pressures, and the more you study, the more you’ll see others who also use the handwritten journal.
-When you have been on the path for a while, you will have several journals.
+You will have several journals when you have been on the path for a while.
 These are a roadmap of your path.
 They show how far you’ve come.

 - The best way to learn how to journal, start using one!
 Learn what works for you.
 If all you do is doodle or draw pictures, that’s okay.
 It may not seem important, but you create the emotional space for your subconscious and intuition to come forward.

 - Don’t edit yourself or worry about grammar and spelling.
 Write without editing yourself.
 Letting things happen on paper will enable you to see trends.
 If you don’t record your thoughts, you will miss these opportunities.
 These trends are often the primary substance of your practice.